StarryPy/StarryPy3k/README.md

 ```

 And add some accounts (preferrably one per staff member) using the format below.
-Note: you do **not** need to set "admin" to "false" - set it to "true" if you
+Note: you do **not** need to set "admin" to "false".
+Set it to "true" if you
 would like this account to have administrator privileges on the underlying
 Starbound dedicated server.